software-mansion/setup-ci/readme.md

 ## 💬 Your feedback

-This tool is supposed to be helpful to as many developers as possible - and therefore we are open for your ideas and general feedback!
+This tool is supposed to be helpful to as many developers as possible - and therefore we are open to your ideas and general feedback!
 If you want to share your opinion about `react-native-ci-cli` or have some thoughts about how it could be further developed, don't hesitate to create an issue or contact the maintainers directly.